 So I call it my community gift – to the gardeners who need it, and pet owners to offload it.

 I’m passionate about the world we all have to live in.
 Things we do today have an effect on our future, and our children’s future.
 Discussion leads to action, every journey starts with a single step.

 We have an obligation to our pets to care for their needs properly, to our family to provide a safe home, and to make the changes needed to lessen our environmental impact on a global scale.

 Robyn Cooper 🙂

-My son Dean is now almost 12 and heading off to high school next year.
-We currently have eight piggies here at home, the front room is full of stick insects in tanks, the dog Yoda is still crazy – and my new giant 60m workshop has just been completed.
+My son Dean is now 13, and in Year 8.
+We currently have 6 piggies here at home, the dog Yoda is still crazy – and my 60m sewing workshop is my haven and the ‘mum zone’.

 If there’s a few things COVID19 pandemic has brought to us all – I guess – sometimes you need to follow the rules even if you don’t like it, make small changes for the greater good, and even perhaps take a chance on yourself, why wait?

 Deano Designs Perth will continue to offer great customer service –

 no airy fairy stuff, no fake news, no bought reviews, no personal grandstanding – just well made, affordable products that help you care for your pets at home.